reshalfahsi/movie-review-sentiment-analysis/README.md

 ### CNN Visualization

-To understand what CNN sees in deciding whether it is a positive or negative opinion, the GradCAM visualization technique is employed.
+To understand what CNN sees in deciding whether it is a positive or negative opinion, the GradCAM and TAHV visualization techniques are employed.

 #### Positive Review